JeanVydes/posts-dapp/README.md

-# My first 3.0 Project
+# Posts DApp

-An DAPP for make posts with a title, description and a display name.
+A DApp for make posts with a title, description and a display name.

 Based on Ethereum blockchain in the truffle framework.